ajrouvoet/implicits.agda/readme.md

-# AGDA checked proof of "Calculus of Implicits" soundness
+# AGDA checked proof of "Calculus of Implicits" related theorems

+Developed for my thesis "Programs for Free: Towards a formalization of Implicit Resolution in Scala".
+Which proposes an improvement on earlier work:
-Based on "The implicit calculus: a new foundation for generic programming."
+"The implicit calculus: a new foundation for generic programming."
 ([Oliveira, Bruno CdS, et al.](http://ropas.snu.ac.kr/~wtchoi/paper/pldi12.pdf)).
-The proof consists of the composition of a denotational semantics of the calculus into SystemF and the small step semantics of SystemF.

 # Usage